isomerpages/nparks-heritagetrees/_about-us/About Heritage Trees.md

 <h3><strong>About the Heritage Tree Scheme</strong></h3>
 <p>The Heritage Tree Scheme was started on 17 August 2001 by the National
 Parks Board to identify, recognise and conserve mature trees in our landscape.
-With Singapore's rapid development, it is important to conserve our natural heritage.</p>
+With Singapore's rapid development, it is increasingly important to conserve our natural heritage.</p>
 <p>In support of this initiative, a Heritage Trees Fund was established with
-support from The Hongkong and Shanghai Banking Corporation Limited (HSBC), with a donation of $125,000.
-The Fund was used to initiate the conservation programme to safeguard our Heritage Trees and to promote appreciation of our natural heritage.
+support from The Hongkong and Shanghai Banking Corporation Limited (HSBC), with a seed donation of $125,000.
+The Fund was used to initiate the conservation programme to safeguard Singapore's Heritage Trees and to promote appreciation of our natural heritage.
 Some of these programme initiatives include installation of lightning conductors, interpretive signages, and putting in place a nomination scheme for the community.</p>
 <p></p>